collective/collective.developermanual/source/sessions/login.rst

 Authenticating the user will check that username and password are correct.

-Pluggable Authentication Service (acl_users under site root) will go through all authentication plug-ins and return the first succesful authenticated users.
+Pluggable Authentication Service (acl_users under site root) will go through all authentication plug-ins and return the first successful authenticated users.

 Read more in